-Course Goals in the Graduate Programs are based on the conceptual framework of the effective teaching model of the School of Education of Spring Arbor University.

-The School of Education's Effective Teaching Model contains six integrated elements centered around the integration of faith and learning.
-The elements are designed to enhance four overarching professional goals, as illustrated in the logo above.
+Graduate Program and Course Goals are based on the conceptual framework of the effective teaching model of the School of Education of Spring Arbor University.
+The School of Education's Effective Teaching Model contains six integrated elements centered on the integration of faith and learning.
+The elements are designed to enhance four overaching professional goals, as illustrated in the logo below.